josharsh/OPython-Init/Lesson 2 - Using Functions/functions.md

-*   A function is a block of code which only runs when it is called.It performs a specific task.
+*   A function is a block of code which only runs when it is called.
+It performs a specific task.
 *   You can pass data, known as parameters, into a function.
 *   A function can return data as a result to the calling function.